-This cover shows it doesn’t always need to be a spectacular typographic arrangement.
+[link not found] This cover shows it doesn’t always need to be a spectacular typographic arrangement.
 Sometimes a simple solution works fine: finding the sweet spot in that daunting square is all it takes to turn an photograph or illustration into a solid design.
 Here a straightforward centered line of the extended grotesque sans serif typeface Akzidenz-Grotesk® Extended, all in capitals, is judiciously positioned in the photograph.
 The letters change from white to blue when they cross into the Grammy-winning singer-songwriter’s silhouette – a familiar technique since the sixties – eliminating the need for punctuation or added space between album title and artist name.
 For an alternative that is considerably warmer and a bit more idiosyncratic than Akzidenz-Grotesk, try Standard Extended CT which also has the wide extended styles.

 The album cover for Salome, the debut full-length release for the Los Angeles-based post-rock trio Marriages, is another example of thoughtful interaction between text and image – a slightly disconcerting photograph of a half-naked woman with four arms, sitting in long grass.
 Even though there is a whole area of prime real estate at the top, the designer chose to not fill it up with big letters but keep the type relatively small.
 Its position is very well considered.
 The album title seems to be levitating above the outstretched arms, as if the two hands are keeping it up by sheer force of will.
 The line made by the arms and the position of the hands dictate where the second word should start, with the distance between the two hands determining the space between top hand and baseline, while the wrists of the lower set of arms create an imaginary line extending to the end of the band name.
 Again a change in colour separates band name from album title, set in a skyline sans serif, a wobbly version of what looks like the Univers® 39 UltraCondensed Thin font.